-How do I include the costs of my home?
+How Do I Include the Costs of My Home?

-Sole proprietors may use part of their home for their business.
-For example, if you are a writer, you may have a home office.
+Gig economy workers may use part of their home for their business.
+For example, if you are a virtual assistant, you may have a home office.

 The first and most important thing to consider is if the space in your home is exclusively used for business.
 To qualify under the exclusive use test, you must use a specific area of your home only for your business.
 The area used for business can be a room or other separately identifiable space.
 The space does not need to be marked off by a permanent partition, i.e., you don't need to have a wall around your home office as long as the area you use is distinct.
 If part of your home is only used for your business and nothing else, it passes the exclusive use test.